-In addition to the revolving credit facilities, the REIT may enter into future financing agreements with variable interest rates if the current historical low level of interest rates continue.
-Given the historically low interest rates, there is a risk that interest rates will increase.
+In addition to the revolving credit facilities, the REIT may enter into future financing agreements with variable interest rates if the low interest rate environment resumes.
+Given the historically low interest rates, followed by rate increases since the beginning of 2022 there is a risk that interest rates will continue to increase.
 An increase in interest rates could result in a significant increase in the amount paid by the REIT to service debt, resulting in a decrease in or the elimination of distributions to REIT Unitholders, which could materially adversely affect the trading price of the REIT Units.
 In addition, increasing interest rates may put competitive pressure on the levels of distributable income made by the REIT to REIT Unitholders, increasing the level of competition for capital faced by the REIT, which could have a material adverse effect on the trading price of the REIT Units.